besser435/TEAW-Website/README.md

 ## TODO:
-- [ ] Figure out how to not erase db dir on push to prod (data will be lost!)
+- [ ] Figure out how to not erase db dir on push to prod.
+Dir outside of the git repo?
 - [ ] Improve tmux script
+- [ ] Figure out a better proxy for the Bluemap
+- [ ] Add some data to the db folder for local development

 ## Git guidelines
 There are two branches, `prod` and `dev`.
 The default is `dev`, and where any changes should be made.